cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 \partial^2  = 0. \qquad (1.2)
 $$

 As mentioned at the beginning of this section, the goal is to measure holes.
-The latter are represented by a specific chain called *chain*.
+The latter are represented by a specific chains called *cycles*.

 [^1]: Virk, Ž., 2022.
 Introduction to Persistent Homology.
 Založba UL FRI.